aspose-cells/Aspose.Cells-API-References/english/go-cpp/CellsDrawing/GetReflection/_index.md

 ## GetReflection function

-Represents a <see cref="ReflectionEffect"/> object that specifies reflection effect for the chart element or shape.
+Represents a ReflectionEffect object that specifies reflection effect for the chart element or shape.

 ```go